ize-studio/ize-compose/README.md

 # Ize Compose

 Multilingual writing firmware for the [Zerowriter Ink](https://www.zerowriter.org/) (Inkplate 5 V2).
 Started as a Korean-input firmware, now supports 92 keyboard layouts across dozens of scripts.
+(if you are looking for Ize-Ribbon, go to https://github.com/ize-studio/Ize-Ribbon )

 Current release: **v1.1.2**